Please see our Graduate Student Handbook for full information on the program.

 The following courses are required of all M.A.
 Candidates:

-• Courses in molecular and organismal endocrinology (MCB135A and IB137).
+• Courses in molecular and organismal endocrinology.

 • Enroll and present research seminars in IB 248 (Comparative Physiology/Endocrinology seminar) each Spring semester.